spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-product-data-with-a-single-file.md

   - /docs/en/importing-product-data-with-a-single-file
 ---

-Besides importing product-related data with multiple CSV files, like [product_abstract.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-abstract.csv.html), [product_abstract_store.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-abstract-store.csv.html), [product_concrete.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-concrete.csv.html), [product_price.csv](/docs/pbc/all/price-management/import-and-export-data/file-details-product-price.csv.html), etc., you can use a single product data import file, which lets you import all main product information that needs to be added or updated, at once.
+Besides importing product-related data with multiple CSV files, like [product_abstract.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-abstract.csv.html), [product_abstract_store.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-abstract-store.csv.html), [product_concrete.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-concrete.csv.html), or [product_price.csv](/docs/pbc/all/price-management/import-and-export-data/file-details-product-price.csv.html), you can use a single product data import file, which lets you import all main product information that needs to be added or updated, at once.
 This bulk product data import ability might be especially useful if you:

-* Have different environments (production, staging, etc.), and you need to populate them all with the product data.
+* Have different environments (for example, production and staging), and you need to populate them all with the product data.
 * Frequently import product data.
 * Want to provide more autonomy to employees dealing with the administration of the products.